 InterServer earned a high star rating of 4.6 due to its competitive pricing, extensive hosting features, and comprehensive security measures.

-Our biggest issue was with InterServer's shared hosting performance, with inconsistent load times and failed stress test.
+Our biggest issue was with InterServer's shared hosting performance, with its slow page speed performance score and high server response time.

 | Decision factor | Weight | Verdict |